lightpack/docs/caching.md

 # Caching

-A cache is a store where you put some data to enhance application performance by reducing data computation.
+A cache is a store where you put some data to enhance application performance by reducing frequent data computation.

 For example, suppose an online shopping store website displays all its categories with products count.
 Querying the database to aggregate categories with products count